 About Nestlé Middle East

 Nestlé Middle East’s heritage goes back 85 years to 1934 when the first import operation was set up in Lebanon.
-Today, Nestlé Middle East owns and operates 18 factories and provides direct employment to more than 13,000 employees who are all committed to Nestlé’s purpose of enhancing quality of life and contributing to a healthier future.
+Today, Nestlé Middle East owns and operates 18 factories and provides direct employment to more than 13,000 employees who are all committed to Nestlé’s purpose of enhancing the quality of life and contributing to a healthier future.
 It also provides indirect employment to several thousand more.

 About The Children’s Museum Jordan: